shawnfeng0/ulog/README.md

 ## Platforms and Dependent

-Any C/C++ language environment, only need C standard library support
+* Any C/C++ language environment, only need C standard library support.

+* LOG_TOKEN and LOG_MULTI_TOKEN requires C++11 or GCC extension support, but other functions are not needed.

 ## Features